Arthrograms

 Exam

-You may be asked to lie on a table, stand or sit between an X-ray machine and the X-ray plate.
+You may lie on a table, stand or sit between an X-ray machine and the X-ray plate.
 The technologist will then aim the machine at the body area being examined.

 Results

 A radiologist will review your exam images and report the findings to your doctor within 24 hours.
-Your doctor will follow his/her office protocol to share the findings and next steps with you.
+Your doctor will then discuss the findings and next steps with you.